Motor Insurance

 How Much do Motorists Really Spend on Fuel?

-Motorists spend an average of £1,051 a year to fuel a petrol and £1,257 for a diesel, for cars with average fuel economy and average mileage (which is higher for diesels).
+Using the latest fuel prices as of early April 2026, motorists spend an average of £1,164 a year to fuel a petrol and £1,548 for a diesel, for cars with average fuel economy and average mileage (which is higher for diesels).

-While diesel costs less money to buy and diesel cars get better gas mileage, diesel drivers tend to accumulate more miles on their cars each year—petrol cars rack up around 6,100 miles a year while diesel cars drive 8,300 miles each year, contributing to higher overall annual fuel costs for the typical diesel car.
-The annual fuel cost figures below reflect these different mileage numbers.
+While diesel cars typically get better gas mileage, diesel drivers tend to accumulate more miles on their cars each year—petrol cars rack up around 6,200 miles a year while diesel cars drive 8,300 miles each year, on average—contributing to higher overall annual fuel costs for the typical diesel car.
+The annual fuel cost figures below reflect these different mileage figures.

 Average Cost of Car FuelPetrolDiesel